viamrobotics/docs/docs/appendix/apis/components/sensor.md

 linkTitle: "Sensor"
 weight: 20
 type: "docs"
-description: "The sensor API allows you to give commands to your sensor components with code instead of with the graphical interface of the Viam app"
+description: "The sensor API allows you to give commands to your sensor components for getting measurements."
 icon: true
 images: ["/icons/components/sensor.svg"]
 ---

-The sensor API allows you to give commands to your [sensor components](/components/sensor/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
+The sensor API allows you to give commands to your [sensor components](/components/sensor/) for getting measurements.

 The sensor component supports the following methods: